bakraouiayoub/Loss-Reserving-Excel/README.md

 # Loss Reserving
-This work is mainly based on the data presented in the book “Estimating Unpaid Claims Using Basic Techniques”.
-It includes three techniques used in reserving practice, namely the Chain ladder, Expected Claims and Bornhuetter-Ferguson methods.
+The three excel files (Development CL, Expected Claims, BF) covering property insurance are mainly based on the data presented in the book “Estimating Unpaid Claims Using Basic Techniques”.
+The work includes three techniques used in reserving practice, namely the Chain ladder, Expected Claims and Bornhuetter-Ferguson methods.